WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 The Trooper gulped and pulled his hand back to his chest, rubbing his wrist.
 Looking over the rail, he watched as the ethereal shape floated away.
 Nonchalant.
 All things would come with time.

 After crossing the bridge, they entered a broad chamber with three doors.
 The Room Of Probability.

 Machiel had been forewarned of this room when he learned of the book's location.
 He would be given two guesses to determine the correct door.
 On his first guess, one of the other two doors would open to be revealed as the incorrect door.

-Then it became a question of which of the remaining two doors would he select for his second and final guess?
+Then it became a question of which of the remaining two doors he would select for his second and final guess.
 Stick with his original choice?
 Or choose the other door?

 Machiel had prepared in advance by studying the writings of an old probability guru by the name of Vos Savant.

-At the start of the test, all of the doors would share an equal probability of 1/3 chance of being the correct door.
+At the start of the test, all of the doors would share an equal probability of 1/3 chance of being correct.
 But according to Vos Savant, after the first guess and one of the doors had been eliminated, then the other door would now have a 2/3 chance of being the correct door.
 Whereas the original selection would only retain its 1/3 probability.

-So it was always best to switch your guess to the other door.
+So it was always in your best odds to switch your guess to the other door.

 Machiel looked at his Trooper.
 He had grabbed his right hand.
 So he hazarded a guess that the right door was not the one that he wanted.